🧠 Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss🧠

 • Emotional, physical, or sexual abuse

-• Neglect or unstable caregiving
+• Chronic neglect or unsafe caregiving

-• Growing up in unsafe environments
+• Growing up in unpredictable or threatening homes

 • Domestic violence

-• Living in war zones or displacement
+• Living in war zones or experiencing displacement

 Along with symptoms of PTSD, C-PTSD often includes: